Esca-MMC/EscasModdingPlugins/docs/emp-modding-guide.md

 ## Triggers
 EMP adds the following custom triggers to the [trigger action](https://stardewvalleywiki.com/Modding:Trigger_actions) system.

 Use them in the "Trigger" field of `Data/TriggerActions` entries.
-Example: `""Trigger": "Esca.EMP_GameLaunched"`
+Example: `"Trigger": "Esca.EMP_GameLaunched"`

 ### Game Launched
 The `Esca.EMP_GameLaunched` trigger happens exactly once each time the game is launched, after all mods have finished loading.